 For all but the last option, you configure email routing rules for your entire domain.
 For the last option, you configure an email routing rule for each of the affected users.

-Note that you cannot forward mail to another Gmail or Google Apps account using domain-level email routing.
+Note that you cannot forward mail to another Gmail or G Suite account using domain-level email routing.